 Added sugars are different forms of sugar added to drinks or foods during preparation or processing.
 Naturally occurring sugars like those present in fruits and milk aren’t seen as added sugars but as carbs.

-Unhealthy carbs might also give energy, but the thing is that they have from no to little nutrients.
+Unhealthy carbs might also give energy, but the thing is that they have no too little nutrients.

 The amount of carbs in foods is measured in g, i.e., grams.